DAIOS-AI/mindscript/README.md

 Likewise, this allows annotating type expressions:
 ```
 let Person = {
-    # "The name of the person."
+    # The name of the person.
     name!: Str,

-    # "The age of the person."
+    # The age of the person.
     age: Int
 }
 ```